realtimeradio/ata_snap/docs/source/f_manual.rst

   - bits[63:56] (i.e. ``(header >> 56) & 0xff``) : 8-bit Firmware version

 Headers fields should be interpretted as follows:
   - *Antenna ID*: A runtime configurable ID which uniquely associates a packet with a particular SNAP board and antenna.
-See ``TODO``
   - *Channel number*: The index of the first channel present in this packet.
 For example, a channel number :math:`c` implies the packet contains channels :math:`c` to :math:`c+255`.
   - *Sample number*: The index of the first time sample present in this packet.
 For example, a sample number :math:`s` implies the packet contains samples :math:`s` to :math:`s+15`.
-Sample number can be referred to GPS time through knowledge of the system sampling rate and accumulation length parameters, and the system was last synchronized (see ``TODO``).
+Sample number can be referred to GPS time through knowledge of the system sampling rate and accumulation length parameters, and the system was last synchronized.
+See `sec-timing`.
   - *Firmware version*: Bit [7] is always 1 for *Voltage* packets.
 The remaining bits contain a compile-time defined firmware version, represented in the form bit[6].bits[5:3].bits[2:0].
 This document refers to firmware version |version|.

 Note that at full sample rate (2500 Msps) spectra are generated every 3.2 microseconds, thus a 38-bit spectra counter will roll over every ~10 days.
-Downstream software should take account of this if the system is expected to run for longer than this duration without a new synchronization trigger (see ``TODO``)
+Downstream software should take account of this if the system is expected to run for longer than this duration without a new synchronization trigger (see `sec-timing`)

 The data payload in each packet is 8192 bytes.
-Each bytes of data should be interpretted as a 4-bit complex number (i.e. 4-bit real, 4-bit imaginary) with the most significant 4 bits of each byte representing the real part of the complex sample, and the least significant 4 bits representing the imaginary part of the complex sample.
+Each byte of data should be interpretted as a 4-bit complex number (i.e. 4-bit real, 4-bit imaginary) with the most significant 4 bits of each byte representing the real part of the complex sample in signed 2's complement format, and the least significant 4 bits representing the imaginary part of the complex sample in 2's complement format.

 The complete payload is an array with dimensions ``time x channel x polarization``, with